Skip to main content

 Learner Outcomes:

-Upon successful completion of the course, students will be able to: identify, describe, interpret and analyze pertinent rabbinic texts pertaining to laws of prayer while demonstrating proficiency in ascertaining the principles of halachic methodology; exhibit expanding skills in interpreting classical law sources and the ability to apply the principles set forth therein as the student assesses the legal rulings as set forth in the 16th-century classic of Jewish law, the Shulchan Aruch, and the 20th-century classic, the Mishna Berurah.
+Upon successful completion of the course, students will be able to: identify, describe, interpret and analyze pertinent rabbinic texts pertaining to laws of prayer while demonstrating proficiency in ascertaining the principles of halachic methodology; interpret classical law sources and apply the principles set forth therein as the student assesses the legal rulings as set forth in the 16th-century classic of Jewish law, the Shulchan Aruch, and the 20th-century classic, the Mishna Berurah.

 Instruction: